 For a hotel, low ratings could lead to less bookings and a loss in profits.
 Prospective guests can be turned away by complaints from past guests and look for other hotels to book with.

 On the other hand, positive reviews can lead to more hotel bookings.
 Stories of positive experiences from past guests can help prospective guests feel at ease about making a reservation.

 Hotels can also utilize their higher ratings to increase their revenue.
 It’s estimated that a 1-star increase in ratings can give hotels the opportunity to charge 11.2% more for reservations, without much change in occupancy.
 Over time, that additional revenue can increase.

-Reputation management is an increasingly important part of marketing strategies.
+Reputation management is an increasingly important part of marketing strategies, and it should be integrated into your hotel marketing plan.
 Having a lot of positive ratings can help your hotel get more attention and be more competitive.
 Learn more here about where to prioritize getting more positive reviews.

 While TripAdvisor is a well-known review website for hotels, there are also other platforms to consider.
 Platforms like Google My Business, Facebook, Trustpilot, and Yelp host reviews for a variety of different businesses.
 Others like Hotels.com, Expedia, and Booking.com are more focused in the hotel industry.